 Audiobooks and audiodramas

-Click on the picture for information.
+Click on the picture for information or here for my Audible narration page.

 Her Final Flight: “Cliched Rashaa may be, but she’s impressively nasty and Heather Tracy imbues the role with a certain relish.” *** “Heather Tracy is nicely sinister as the deadly Rashaa.” *** “Heather Tracy impresses as the Doctor’s foe.”